For more information about welfare benefits, call our helpline on 03000 030 555.

 On this page:

-The person you care for must already get 1 of these benefits:
+It also takes into account the benefits the person you are caring for receives.
+The person you care for must already get one of these benefits:

 - Personal Independence Payment (PIP) daily living component